BaseCampCoding/unit-project-2-ethan-sean/Proposal.md

 ### Daily Goals
 **Tuesday: Creating base functions and user account creation**
 - We are creating the user interface to which the user has an interactive system and will be able to create an account.
+#### Implementaion
+- A user class, account class, Users Database, User Input setup.

 **Wednesday: Setting up initial database and saving function**
 - Allowing all information with accounts and balances and such into a SQL database.
 Also while adding our savings features.
+#### Implementation
+- Table for account information, Savings account creation, giving user an option on what specific amount they are wanting to save.
+Then taking that amount to and adding it to savings balance (i.e. savings table)
+##### Work Split
+- Ethan: Account Information Table, user IO
+- Sean: Savings Account Table, math functions

 **Thursday: Drying up code and bug fixes(Potential for GUI implementation)**
 - Review over all code checking for errors and specific things that need tweaking or fixing to prevent bugs.
 Possibility for adding a GUI if time allows.
+#### Implementation
+- If time allows add GUI.
+Fixing any and all bugs plus tidying up code.
+Ethan: First code review and start on GUI
+Sean: Final code review and touch up on GUI

 ### Students
 - Ethan